 While your experience of prostate cancer is uniquely your own, Facing the Tiger reveals the wisdom of others who have already walked the path.

-Buy an advanced copy of the new edition for 15% off the RRP of $24.95 - simply click here and use the promotion code PCFA20.
+Buy a copy of the new edition for 15% off the RRP of $24.95 - simply click here and use the promotion code PCFA2022

 Prostate cancer is now the most prevalent male cancer in the world, excluding non-melanoma skin cancer.
 In fact, if you take into account all cancers for both men and women it is the third most prevalent cancer.
 The most recent estimates are that globally, based on five-year prevalence alone, more than 3,724,000 men are living with a diagnosis of prostate cancer.
 In the Unites States this includes over 737,000 men and similar numbers in Asia; in the United Kingdom over 206,000 men.